 Bloggers who write over 1,500 words per blog post are 3 times more likely to get “strong results” than bloggers who write less than 500 words.

-(From a survey by Orbit Media in 2016 of over 1,000 bloggers, who also found that the length of blogs is increasing and is expected to increase further in 2017.
+(From a survey by Orbit Media of over 1,000 bloggers, who also found that the length of blogs is increasing and is expected to increase further in the future.

 Put yourself in your visitors’ position.
 Can you truly answer a question in-depth in just 500 words?
 Can you do it better than any of the other websites out there that are also answering this question?
 Both your visitors and Google value more in-depth blog posts and writing fewer, more in-depth posts will generate far better results than churning out short posts every day.